Who is Jim Jordan? 3 things to know about the House speaker hopeful

 A staunch conservative, Jordan was one of the founding members of the powerful House Freedom Caucus.

-Jordan was the group’s first chairman, and he described it at the time as having an “agenda of limited constitutional government.”
+Jordan was the group’s first chairman, and he described it as having an “agenda of limited constitutional government.”

+At the time, he listed repealing and replacing ObamaCare and opposing then-President Barack Obama’s immigration plan as the caucus’ priorities.
+He also said then he had “no interest” in becoming speaker.